-General conditions for candidates who decide to cancel or reschedule from an APLS course include the following:
+General conditions for candidates who wish to cancel their registration on an APLS course include the following:

-All course refunds and changes to your booking will be subject to an administrative fee of 20% of the course fees plus bank charges.
-Bank charges will vary depending on the bank transaction and card used.
+All course refunds and changes to your booking will be subject to an administrative fee of 20% of the course fees.

 No refund will be given to cancellations within six weeks of the course commencement date.